ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ### Reserve an IP range for services

 You need to reserve a range, continuous if possible, of free IP addresses in your network.
-MetalLB, in layer 2 mode, will then assign IPs to each app you expose directly through it.
+MetalLB, in layer 2 mode, will then assign IPs to each service you expose directly through it.
 This is to avoid collisions between services that happen to use the same ports, like the widely used 80 or 443.
 There is also the possibility of assigning just one IP to the load balancer, but it would imply micromanaging the ports of each service you deploy in your K3s cluster.

 On the other hand, remember that you have configured your cluster to use two networks, one for internal communications and other to face the external network.
 You only have to reserve an IP range in your external network (your LAN), since the internal communications will remain within your cluster.
 You have to ensure having enough IPs available for your services, something that could be problematic in your external network, since it is also where your other devices are connecting to.